emdx-7/RC-Plane-Prop-Selector/README.md

 ## For Future
-data files are converted into a standard .json prop file in /proppeller folder Would be very cool to add more data bases later, so far claude has one shot the .json conversions and parsing so theres no grunt work needed to add data :)
+data files are converted into a standard .json prop file in /proppeller folder Would be very cool to add more data bases later -- so far claude has one shot the .json conversions and parsing so theres no grunt work needed to add data :)